skurhse/trans-hotlines/README.rst

 `Shout Crisis Text Line`_
   UK  · English  · 24/7

-  An anonymous text support service that you can text from anywhere in the UK.
+  An anonymous support service that you can text from anywhere in the UK.

   Get help if you are struggling to cope and need to talk.